autonomys/subspace-docs/docs/develop/intro.md

 Absolutely not!
 Our primary objective is to minimize barriers to entry for both farmers and developers.

-We pride ourselves on offering unlimited possibilities—there are no boundaries!
+We pride ourselves on enabling unlimited possibilities - there are no boundaries!

 ## Development Options